 This projection is used to project the whole sphere on a flat surface.
 The result of that is an equirectangular image, with a 2:1 ratio.
 The width is exactly twice the height.
-This is logical, since it covers 360 degrees horizontally and 180° vertically.
+This is logical since it covers 360 degrees horizontally and 180° vertically.
 You will see that in this projection, the top and bottom of the image appear very distorted and this is perfectly normal.
 This is the projection you will use as a source for a full spherical panorama.

 This projection can be seen as a derivative of the equirectangular projection, without distortion at the zenith and nadir.
 The world maps are in this projection.
-For panoramas, it can be useful if you want to print the image of a spherical panorama for example, or use the image on a website.
+For panoramas, it can be useful if you want to print the image of a spherical panorama for example or use the image on a website.
 But it should not be used to create interactive panoramas.

-This projection is used like a breakdown of an equirectangular image (spherical panorama).
+This projection is used as a breakdown of an equirectangular image (spherical panorama).
 The principle is that the whole sphere is turned into the 6 faces of a cube – front, right, back, left, zenith and nadir.
 Each of the 6 square images has a rectilinear projection.

 This projection is very useful when you want to edit the image of a spherical panorama.
 It is not always easy to edit the warped images on an equirectangular image, and it is impossible to edit the completely distorted zenith and nadir.
-By breaking down this distorted imaged into 6 flat images (the rectilinear projection is the one with the less distortion), we can edit them easily.
+By breaking down this distorted image into 6 flat images (the rectilinear projection is the one with the less distortion), we can edit them easily.

 That way, you can also very easily add a logo on the nadir image, for example.
-When you are done editing, you just have to convert it back to an equirectangular image and you are done!
+When you are done editing, you just have to convert it back to an equirectangular image, and you are done!